solhuang/dictlist/README.md

-# dictlist
+# filterlist
-Library for filtering list of dictionaries
+Library for filtering list of dictionaries using Django ORM style syntax